balram3429/BTSimpleSideMenu/README.md

 Build and run the `btSimpleSideMenuDemo` project in Xcode to see `btSimpleSideMenu` in action.
 The project by default uses left & right swipes to show and hide the menu & a doubble tap gesture to toggle the state.

 ## Installation
-  1. Drag the file `btSimpleSideMenu.h` and `'btSimpleSideMenu.m` to your project folder.
+  1. Drag the file `btSimpleSideMenu.h / btSimpleSideMenu.m ` and `btSimpleMenuItem.h / btSimpleMenuItem.m` to your project folder.
   2. Maken an import statement for the file as `#import"btSimpleSideMenu.h"` .
-  3. Add to your project the `QuartzCore framework` & `Accelerate Framework`.
+  3. Add to your project the `QuartzCore framework` & `Accelerate Framework` & make an import statement for both.

+## Initialization with Delegate pattern
-  4. In your viewController, use these method to initialize the menu with the titles & images as well.
+  4. For delegate pattern, use these method to initialize the menu with the titles & images as well, in your viewController.

 ```objective-c
 -(instancetype) initWithItemTitles:(NSArray *)itemsTitle addToViewController:(id)sender;
 -(instancetype) initWithItemTitles:(NSArray *)itemsTitle andItemImages:(NSArray *)itemsImage addToViewController:(UIViewController *)sender;
 ```

 ```objective-c
 btSimpleSideMenu *sideMenu = [[btSimpleSideMenu alloc]initWithItemTitles:@[@"One", @"Two", @"Three", @"Four",@"Five", @"Six", @"Seven"] addToViewController:self];
 [sideMenu toggleMenu];